Energy Optimization of Wind Turbines via a Neural Control Policy Based on Reinforcement Learning Markov Chain Monte Carlo Algorithm: Introduction

 MPPT is a famous control method for VAWTs.
 Each turbine running at a certain wind speed has an optimal tip-speed ratio (TSR) that corresponds to a specific generator rotor speed ($\omega_{r}$) and yields maximum power.
 It is this ratio and its derivative that MPPT algorithms strive to optimize.
 While MPPT is effective at maximizing the instantaneous power, this is not the same as maximizing the whole energy available.
 The three main MPPT algorithms which are elaborately addressed in \cite{Lasheen}, are the TSR, the perturb and observe (PaO), and the power signal feedback control.
 Moreover, there are other MPPT methods in the literature such as hybrid-adaptive PaO \citep{YOUSSEF2020}, fuzzy logic based MPPT with a grey-wolf optimization algorithm \citep{LAXMAN2021GREYWOLFFLC, seyyedabbasi2021gwo}, and sensorless MPPT algorithms \citep{LI2019}.
 Specifically, to control the small-scale wind turbines, there exist fuzzy-based MPPT \citep{Ngo2020TheMP,YAAKOUBI2019}, PaO MPPT \citep{en1220} and limited power point tracking (LPPT) \citep{app102280} methods.

 MPC is another typical control method utilized in the operation of VAWT.
 With a convex objective function and an accurate system model, this strategy can be helpful in achieving the desired results \citep{GARCIA1989335}.
 For obtaining a wind profile-optimized control signal, this method employs a finite-horizon prediction approach.
 Due to the fact that MPC addresses the optimization problem using a finite-horizon, there are several circumstances in which the objective function might not be optimized as it should be.
 Additionally, in order to comply with MPC regulations, the future data of wind speed must be gathered and individually transmitted to the wind turbine.
 In cases of dramatic wind variations, MPC may not be effective due to its sluggish performance.
-The research that has been done on MPC for WECs has resulted in multiple different applications \citep{9485106MPCWECS,SONG2017564}.
+The research that has been done on MPC for WECS has resulted in multiple different applications \citep{9485106MPCWECS,SONG2017564}.
 Despite their success, the challenge with MPC algorithms is threefold; a time horizon for control predictions must be selected, a plant model that is accurate through that horizon is required, and high computational cost is incurred for evaluating the model \citep{Bemporad15}.
 Costs associated with MPC calculations are large, even with ML-based models.
 Moreover, real-time applications may not be possible depending on the control problem's convexity and complexity \citep{NOROUZI2022105299}.

 Achieving maximum control efficiency in modern control and robotic systems is a priority, hence researchers have recently turned to ML techniques \citep{OUYANG20221}.
 Some researches \citep{Bui2021RL,ZHANG2020113063,9457135RLLin,KOFINAS2017461} incorporate RL into MPPT to improve the efficiency of MPPT; this is noteworthy given the paucity of efforts dedicated to ML-based control of WECS.
-Furthermore, some other works, have used artificial neural-networks to control WECS \citep{10.1007/978-981-16-7664-2_35, CHOJAA2021ANN}.
+Furthermore, some other works, have used artificial neural-networks (ANN) to control WECS \citep{10.1007/978-981-16-7664-2_35, CHOJAA2021ANN}. \cite{ANNSUN2020} used ANN models to predict the output power of a wind turbine based on recorded experimental data (wind direction, speed, and yaw angles).
+Compared to these methods, the MCMC-based RL algorithm can incorporate expert knowledge into the learning process through its prior distributions, which can facilitate both the learning and accuracy of the learned models.
+On the other hand, the RL-MCMC algorithm is more data-efficient than the ANN because it requires less data for successful performance.
+This is because it can learn from previous experiences by exploring the high-reward areas of the search space and adjusting the model accordingly.